dbvisel/tapestryviewer/README.md

  - it zooms too much
  - set initial zoom to width of everything
    - ugly padding currently
+ - can we visually annotate images of pages of books?

 ### mildly important